Which SodaStream should you buy? An expert's guide to finding the perfect model

 (Image credit: SodaStream)

 Even though SodaStreams have been around since 1903, they still get a big reaction.
-I first invested in one in 2018 and have used one nearly every day since then.
-In almost seven years of soda streaming, I've learned a lot.
+I first invested in one on Black Friday in 2018 and have used one nearly every day since then.
+In six years of soda streaming, I've learned a lot.
 In fact, I've accidentally influenced all my family to buy their own models.

-All the models are relatively inexpensive, especially right now, but choosing the right one will make all the difference.
-I've tested their basic, mid-range, and premium models.
+So, which Sodastream should you buy?
+All the models are relatively inexpensive right now, especially in the Cyber Monday sales.
+I've tested their basic, mid-range, and premium models – and the competitor brands.
 Here's everything you need to know.

 Is it worth buying a SodaStream?

-There are lots of reasons why people buy SodaStreams: saving money, reducing their plastic consumption, or because they’re curious about sparkling their own drinks.
+There are lots of reasons why people buy SodaStreams: saving money, reducing plastic consumption, or simply making fun, flavored sparkling drinks.
 I bought mine for all three reasons.
-I drink a lot of soda, but I also like that point where the drink is almost flat, but still has a little fizz.

-But it might not be right for you.
-If you drink soda every day, a SodaStream will help you cut costs and reduce your plastic waste.
-If you're not that bothered, it's not worth it.
+My verdict is: if you drink soda every day, a SodaStream will help you cut costs and reduce your plastic waste.
+At a Black Friday price, it pays for itself over and over again.
+If you're not that bothered about sparkling drinks, it's not worth it.
 You'll use it a few times over the holidays and then forget you ever bought it.

 The basic model: Gaia